hellerve/blog/posts/zepto,_A_Eulogy.md

 where, after two years, you ask yourself “why am I doing this?”.

-And that gets to the heart of it: while in the beginning I was content to answer that question simply with “becuase it’s fun”, I realized that it got less fun as time dragged on.
+And that gets to the heart of it: while in the beginning I was content to answer that question simply with “because it’s fun”, I realized that it got less fun as time dragged on.
 And it didn’t seem as if anyone would be interested in taking over the development of my little baby—I can’t blame them, what with the aforementioned cruft and all.
+I was hesitant to recommend using or trying it to anyone, because I know all of its ugly nooks and crannies, and there are oh so many.
+My sales pitches were plagued by insecurity.

 I got more serious and more ambitious over time, but I failed to meet most of the goals I set out for myself.
 Some of them were even at odds with each other.
 A nanopass compiler with pluggable backends, but also a foreign function interface?
 How’s that supposed to work exactly?
 And what about all of the complex data types zepto supports out of the box?
+Do we release large preludes for every language we support?
 Those questions never got an answer, even though I knew they needed one if I was to push forward.

 Having everything be malleable didn’t help.
 It complicated every part of the design, and made the language more opaque.
-If everyone can have their language, noone has any way to communicate.
+If everyone can have their own language, noone has any way to communicate.
 I’m still not a fan of limiting a language just because a feature can be abused, instead hoping that people are responsible, in the Kantian humanist sense<sup><a href="#1">1</a></sup>.
 But I’ll write about operator overloading and macros another time.